rob-blackbourn/jetblack-duckdb-react/README.md

 ### Bundles

-In order to create the context a wasm "bundle" must be provided.
-The bundle is specific to the development environment.
+In order to create the context a wasm "bundle" may be provided.
+If a bundle is not specified it will be downloaded from the JsDelivr CDN.

+If specified the bundle is specific to the development environment.
 The following gives the bundles defined by the [DuckDB documentation](https://duckdb.org/docs/api/wasm/instantiation).

+#### No bundle

+If no bundle is provided the bundle will be discovered from the JsDelivr CDN.

 #### vite